Copyright in Schools

 This section provides general information about copyright and licensing of material and how it affects New Zealand primary and secondary schools.
 In particular, it informs the main groups within school communities about their basic rights and responsibilities in relation to copyright material, and recent developments in legislation.
 It is a guide only and not intended to be legal advice or address every possible situation where copyright may be relevant.

-To find out about recent developments in legislation go to: What is the Copyright (Infringing File Sharing) Amendment Act?
+To find out about recent developments in legislation go to the legislation section of the Copyright Council website.

 For an overview of copyright legislation, go to: What is copyright?